-While the periodic Bloch energies of our model lacks spectral inversion symmetry, the open boundary energies (Eq.~(\ref{eq:main_energy})) have the symmetry $E(k)=E(-k)$ which makes it possible to derive all eigenstates generalizing Refs.~\onlinecite{Edvardson2020, KunstMiertBerg2019}.
-The right bulk modes are $\Psi_{R,\mathrm{Bulk},\pm(k)}$ read
+While the periodic Bloch energies of our model lack spectral inversion symmetry, the open boundary energies (Eq.~(\ref{eq:main_energy})) have the symmetry $E(k)=E(-k)$ which makes it possible to derive all eigenstates generalizing Refs.~\onlinecite{Edvardson2020, KunstMiertBerg2019}.
+The right bulk modes are $\Psi_{R,\mathrm{Bulk},\pm(k)}$ and read

 where $n$ labels the unit cell, and the amplitudes read